No. 13 Indiana finally finds way to beat No. 23 Michigan

 Michigan: One poor defensive performance nearly sent the Wolverines tumbling out of the rankings.
 Another one probably will.

 Indiana: After beating their first top-10 foe in 33 years, the Hoosiers made their second Top 25 appearance since 1994.
 After winning at Rutgers last week, the Hoosiers cracked the top 15 for the first time since 1987.
-Now, after dominating the Wolverines, Indiana could be headed toward its first top-10 ranking since September 1969.
+Now, after blowing out Michigan, Indiana could be headed toward its first top-10 ranking since September 1969.

 UP NEXT